Welcome to today's edition of the Rush 24-7 podcast.

 I don't know what to make of this.

-President didn't get personally involved, just cabinet people and Eric Lichtblau, one of the writers of the story, writing and or being interviewed by editor and publisher, said that, well, we waited as long as we could, but the competition's out there.
+And Eric Lichtblau, one of the writers of the story, writing and or being interviewed by editor and publisher, said that, well, we waited as long as we could, but the competition's out there.

 And people are upset with the LA Times, too.

-Uh people wonder this is this is very, very serious stuff.
+This is very, very serious stuff.

-Andy McCarthy, National Review Online has a pretty pretty brilliant piece.
+Andy McCarthy, National Review Online, has a pretty, pretty brilliant piece.

-Andy's a brilliant guy anyway, a pretty brilliant piece yesterday on uh on all this.
+He had a pretty brilliant piece yesterday on all this.

 Let me share some excerpts with you when we come back.